No war, no retreat: Mideast foes resume risky balancing act - NewsBreak

 No war, no retreat: Mideast foes resume risky balancing act

-Days of violence in Jerusalem and an exchange of fire in the Gaza Strip overnight have raised the possibility that Israel and Gaza's Hamas rulers will once again go to war, as they did less than a year ago under similar circumstances.
+JERUSALEM (AP) — Days of violence in Jerusalem and an exchange of fire in Gaza overnight have raised the possibility that Israel and Gaza’s Hamas rulers will once again go to war, as they did less than a year ago under similar circumstances.

-For Hamas, another war would be devastating for Gaza, which has hardly begun to rebuild after the last one.
-And Israel would wield a potent new weapon: the ability to revoke thousands of work permits issued in recent months that provide an economic lifeline to Palestinians in the blockaded territory.
+For Hamas, another war would devastate Gaza, which has hardly begun to rebuild after the last one.
+And Israel would wield a potent new weapon — the ability to revoke thousands of work permits issued in recent months that provide an economic lifeline to Palestinians in the blockaded territory.

 For Israel, war could set back efforts to sideline the conflict and damage burgeoning ties with Arab states.
 The broad-based governing coalition, which lost its majority this month, is at a small but growing risk of having a key Arab partner bolt, which would set the stage for new elections.

-The Al Aqsa Mosque is the third-holiest site in Islam.
-Palestinians view it as the one tiny part of their homeland that has yet to be taken over by Israel, which seized East Jerusalem, the West Bank and Gaza in the 1967 Middle East War.
+The Al-Aqsa Mosque is the third holiest site in Islam.
+Palestinians view it as the one tiny part of their homeland that has yet to be taken over by Israel, which seized east Jerusalem, the West Bank and Gaza in the 1967 Mideast war.

 Hamas’ popularity skyrocketed last year when it was seen as defending the shrine — even at a devastating cost to Palestinians in Gaza.
 The internationally recognized Palestinian Authority, which cooperates with Israel on security, faced a massive backlash.

-“Hamas would like the pressure against Israel to continue from the West Bank, from East Jerusalem, without giving Israel an excuse to launch a major war against Hamas and the Palestinians in Gaza," said Mkhaimar Abusada, a political science professor at Gaza’s Al Azhar University.
+“Hamas would like the pressure against Israel to continue from the West Bank, from east Jerusalem, without giving Israel an excuse to launch a major war against Hamas and the Palestinians in Gaza,” says Mkhaimar Abusada, a political science professor at Gaza’s Al-Azhar University.

-Such a move would be even more fraught now, during the weeklong Jewish holiday of Passover, which this year coincides with the Muslim holy month of Ramadan.
-Israeli authorities say they are committed to ensuring freedom for worship for Jews, Christians and Muslims, with Prime Minister Naftali Bennett blaming the recent violence on a “Hamas-led incitement campaign.”
+Such a move would be even more fraught now, during the week-long Jewish holiday of Passover, which this year coincides with the Muslim holy month of Ramadan.
+Israeli authorities say they are committed to ensuring freedom for worship for Jews, Christians and Muslims, with Bennett blaming the recent violence on a “Hamas-led incitement campaign.”

 In recent months, Israel issued thousands of work permits to Palestinians in Gaza, which has been under an Israeli-Egyptian blockade since Hamas seized power from rival Palestinian forces 15 years ago.
 It also allows tens of thousands of Palestinians from the occupied West Bank to work in construction and other mostly menial jobs in Israel, where wages are far higher.